daniel-smith-kaazing/kwic.docker.tutorials/2-tls-forward-proxy-verify-client/README.md

 # Bug in verify.client

 You can't add *socks.ssl.verify.client* to the reverse service and *ssl.verify.client* to the forward service at the same time as of Feb 15 2018.
 There is a bug and the gateways won't start.
-I will file a github ticket.
 For now I've only added the setting to the reverse service.

+Github ticket for the bug: https://github.com/kaazing/tickets/issues/1264

 # KWIC TLS with Squid SSL passthrough forward proxy between gateways